“I feel like, that we are treated differently than other people… and I don’t like how we’re treated just because of our color…” Zianna Oliphant

 The shameful, criminal behavior in Ferguson, Baltimore, Chicago, and your own city of Charlotte clearly proves the manifestation of the meaning of the White man’s definition of the word Black, has been fully embraced by a people who would call themselves niggas.

 So to conclude; why are you treated different than everyone else?
-Because Black people chose to separate themselves from the rest of America, while creating a false culture using the language of their oppressors; demanding to be treated differently than everyone else through their actions and ideology of Blackness.
+Because Black people chose to separate themselves from the rest of America, while creating a false culture using the language of their oppressors, demanding to be treated differently than everyone else through their actions and ideology of Blackness.
 In other words; they decided it would be better the hand representing our one, collective -- America culture -- operate with a finger missing.
 Period the end!